-The Panel has 11 members, the maximum number provided for by the Takeovers Act.
+The Panel currently has 10 members.
 The members of the Panel are the Board for the purposes of the Crown Entities Act.
 Information about current Panel members is on the Panel's website.

 One member is a member of the Australian Takeovers Panel and is appointed to the New Zealand Panel under reciprocal arrangements between New Zealand and Australia.
 The Chair of the New Zealand Panel is also a member of the Australian Panel under these arrangements.
 Both Panels benefit from the cross-appointee's contribution at their respective Board meetings.